NetApp/harvest/cmd/collectors/zapiperf/README.md

 This section defines the list of counters that will be collected.
 These counters can be labels, numeric metrics or histograms.
 The exact property of each counter is fetched from ONTAP and updated periodically.

-Some counters require a "base-counter" for post-processing, if the base-counter is missing, ZapiPerf will collect, but not export it.
+Some counters require a "base-counter" for post-processing.
+If the base-counter is missing, ZapiPerf will still run, but the missing data won't be exported.

 The display name of a counter can be changed with `=>` (e.g. `nfsv3_ops => ops`).
 The special counter `instance_name` will be renamed to the value of `object` by default.

-Counters that are stored as labels will be only exported (by the exporters) if they are added in the `export_options` section.
+Counters that are stored as labels will only be exported if they are included in the `export_options` section.

 #### `export_options`

-Parameters in this section will tell the exporters how to handle the collected data.
-The exact set of parameters depends on the exporters that are configured.
+Parameters in this section tell the exporters how to handle the collected data.
+The set of parameters varies by exporter.
 For [Prometheus](../../exporters/prometheus/README.md) and [InfluxDB]((../../exporters/influxdb/README.md)) exporters, the following parameters can be defined:

 * `instances_keys` (list): display names of labels to export with each data-point
 * `instance_labels` (list): display names of labels to export as a separate data-point